KeyzarRasya/foxyram/README.md

-# Foxyram
+# Ridoare

-Foxyram is an Open Source in Memory Data Stores. the purpose of this project it just for learning purpose in Open Source World.
+Ridaore is an Open Source in Memory Data Stores. the purpose of this project it just for learning purpose in Open Source World.
 Not to becoming as good as Redis.

 ## Feature
 for now, there is only one feature for **Set** and **Get** using Hash Table Data Structure. there will be much coming feature in the Future.

 ## Configuration
-**Foxyram** uses port 7000 for communcation through Foxyram server that running in the background via system daemon in **foxyram.service** files.
+**Ridaore** uses port 7000 for communcation through Ridaore server that running in the background via system daemon in **ridaore.service** files.

 ## Pre Requirements
 there is no Official Release, but if you have: